- Recommended

 Discover the best of Ios — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Ios trip today.

-Modern art museum dedicated to sculptor and painter Yannis Gaitis and artist Gabriella Simossi.
-Known for its distinctive collection and contemporary cultural character on Ios.
+Modern art museum dedicated to sculptor Yannis Gaitis and artist Gabriella Simosi, known for contemporary works and striking architecture on a hill above Chora.

 Prices rise in summer.
-Budget eats are reasonable, but hotels, cocktails, and beach venues cost more.
+Budget eats are reasonable, but hotels, beach bars, and nightlife can be costly in peak season.

 Official public transport app